Our resources include factsheets and booklets to help people with arthritis better manage their condition and improve their quality of life.

 This information sheet lists, alphabetically, the benefits most commonly claimed by people with arthritis and tells you how to make a claim.

 This factsheet covers the three main biologics currently available in the UK.
 Biologic drugs (or ‘biologics’) are designed to act on the specific parts of your immune system which cause inflammation in your joints.

 DLA is a benefit paid towards the additional costs of bringing up a disabled child.
 This factsheet explains the different rates and components of this type of benefit allowance.

 This booklet offers a brief introduction to some of the more popular complementary therapies that are available, and provides contact details to help you find a reliable, qualified practitioner.

 Employment and Support Allowance (ESA) is a benefit for people who have a health condition or disability that limits their ability to work.

-This booklet aims to give the facts about the benefits of exercise, explain some of the more common forms of safe exercise followed by people with arthritis, and help motivate you to start on the road to fitness and well-being.
+Find out about the benefits of exercise and the more common forms of safe exercise to help motivate you to start on the road to fitness and well-being.